 News NYPD: Wading River woman reports bomb at hotel to get cops' help finding stolen purse By LAURA BLASEY firstname.lastname@example.org October 17, 2015 2:21 PM Print Share fbShare Tweet Email In an attempt to speed up police help in finding her missing purse, a Wading River woman told a 911 operator there was a bomb in a Manhattan hotel, New York police said.
 Lisa Ruberto, 26, of 5 Cliff Rd.
 E., was charged with reckless endangerment and false reporting of an emergency after police said she made two false reports about incidents the night of Oct.
 10 at the Gansevoort Hotel in the Meatpacking District.
 The NYPD received a call at 11:55 p.m.
 Oct.
 10 about a family dispute at the hotel, then about 20 minutes later, another call from a woman claiming she thought there was a bomb in the building.
 A police spokeswoman said Ruberto spoke with the officers who arrived and said her purse, with about $2,000 in cash, was missing.
 During the investigation, Ruberto allegedly told police she had made the calls to get a quicker response when she realized she couldn't find her purse.
 She was arrested and issued a desk appearance ticket.
 She is due in Manhattan Criminal Court on Nov.
 18. Police are investigating her missing purse as a grand larceny case.
 Ruberto could not be reached for comment.
-By LAURA BLASEY email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By LAURA BLASEY email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.